nrz/ylikuutio/README.md

 A: Some parts of Ylikuutio (shaders, some file loaders, etc.) are based on [http://www.opengl-tutorial.org/](http://www.opengl-tutorial.org/), which I really recommend for anyone interested in learning OpenGL programming.
-Ylikuutio also uses external libraries such as TinyScheme, FastNoiseSIMD, GLEW, GLFW, GLM, and pugixml.
+Ylikuutio also uses external libraries such as (in alphabetical order) Asio, GLM, GLEW, GLFW, OpenFBX, SFML, TinyScheme, and pugixml.
 The rest is written from scratch.

 Q: Why TinyScheme is chosen as the scripting language of Ylikuutio?
 A: I like Lisp-family languages and TinyScheme fulfils my